TemporarilyOffline/FT8Off/README.md

   1. Contacts within your own DXCC entity as determined by the ARRL DXCC list will count for 1 point.
   2. All contacts outside of the operator’s DXCC entity (DX) will count for 3 points.
   3. Special Event (SE) stations will count for 4 points.
-  4. Contestants operating at a power rating of 20 watts or less will receive an additional 1 point to DX and SE contacts.
+  4. Contestants operating at a power rating of 20 watts (QRP addition) or less will receive an additional 1 point to DX and SE contacts.
       a.
 All contacts outside of the operator’s DXCC entity will count for 4 points.
       b.
 Special Event stations will count for 5 points.
-  5. SE DX contacts will count for the higher value of the SE points.
+  5. For contests prior to 2021-03-20: SE DX contacts will count for the higher value of the SE Station.
+     For contests after 2021-03-20: SE DX contacts will be the sum of the point values for DX+SE.
+If this contact is done under the QRP addition, 1 point will be added.